beloglazov/arch-xmonad-zsh/README.md

 This is my configuration of Arch Linux + Xmonad + Zsh.
-At the moment, the repository is far from being complete and includes just .xinirc, .Xresources, Zsh configs with a custom theme for .oh-my-zsh and simple install scripts.
+At the moment, the repository is far from being complete and includes just .xinirc, .Xresources, Xmonad config, Zsh configs with a custom theme for .oh-my-zsh, .gitconfig, .rtorrent.rc and simple install scripts.

 # Zsh Configuration